 Whether you decide to form a sole proprietorship or a formal business structure like an LLC, we hope this article helped you figure out the truth behind these common sole proprietor myths.
-If you do decide to form an LLC, popular LLC services like Incfile or ZenBusiness can take care of the paperwork for you.
+If you do decide to form an LLC, popular LLC services like ZenBusiness can take care of the paperwork for you.

 Disclaimer: The content on this page is for information purposes only and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.

 Sole Proprietor Resources